a-thay/writing/Editorial_Happy-10th-Anniversary-Us.md

 So here we are, a decade after we began.
 We quit three times, yet we're still standing.

 We all have full-time jobs.
 Two of us are married.
 One’s a homeowner.
+One got his master's degree while another finally got his bachelor's.
 Some of us were laid-off within the last year, while one of us took big steps toward his dream career.
 We've each experienced tragedy and triumph since December 20, 2008.
 Through all of life's turns, we've had this site: our reason to talk about games, and, on occasion, to write about them.

-Maybe we didn’t give the blog our best effort.
+Maybe we don't always give the blog our best effort.
 I know I haven't.
 Even so, it continues to bring five opinionated, wholly different people together on a daily basis.
 Nick and I started this venture as schoolmates.
 Later, I'd think of us as coworkers.
 Eventually, we became friends.
 I knew Doug from the dorms, but I don't think I truly understood and appreciated him until we worked together.
 And over the last 10 years I've built important friendships with Spencer and Tyler, who I've only seen in person a handful of times.

 Games were our shared interest and the glue that first bound us together.
 Initially, we respected each other as creators.
 Eventually, we respected each other as friends.